JustOnePG/JustinePonce.github.io/projects/Corponector.md

 <img src="../img/M3searchpage-2.png" width="500"/>

 It can filter Students and Companies.
-Tags include Location, Skills, and Positions.
-Includes Student and Company Cards with basic information.
-Clicking Cards will go to their profile.
-Search by Student or Company name
+The tags include Location, Skills, and Positions.
+The student and company cards include some information about their profile.
+You can also search for student and companies by their name.

 <img src="../img/M3studentprofile.png" width="500"/>

-Clicking on the student card will load the student profile which includes the student's basic information.
+Clicking on the student card will load the student profile page which includes the student's basic information and a link to their personal portfolio.

 <img src="../img/M3companyprofile.png" width="500"/>

-Clicking Company Card will load the company profile which includes company basic information and open positions for the company
+Clicking the company card will load the company profile page which includes company basic information and open positions for the company along with a link to their website.

 <img src="../img/M3editcurrentcompanyprofile-2.png" width="500"/>

-I also added the adding positions when creating a company profile, which you can add as many positions as you want.
+I also added the positions when creating a company profile.
+This allows companies to create as many open positions as they want.

 <img src="../img/M3currentcompanyprofile-1.png" width="500"/>